6 DIY Methods To Unclog A Toilet

 To use the DIY Drano bomb, drop one into the toilet bowl with four cups of water.
 Let it sit and break down the clogged drain to begin unclogging.
 After half an hour, the soap bomb should have broken down enough to remove the clog.

-Drain snakes (or a toilet auger)are a more handy tool for unclogging toilets than a standard toilet plunger.
+Drain snakes (or a toilet auger)are more handy tools for unclogging toilets than a standard toilet plunger.
 However, these tools are very specific and are used almost exclusively by plumbers.
-You can make your drain snake at home using a wire coat hanger for a quick fix.
+For a quick fix, you can make your drain snake at home using a wire coat hanger.

 Unclogging a blocked toilet with a drain snake is pretty quick and straightforward.
 Of course, the first step should be to wear a good pair of safety gloves.
 Then, work the drain snake down the pipe until you reach the clogged area.
 Work the plumbing snake around until the toilet water drains, then give it a few flushes to wash away the loosened material thoroughly.

-Another method that involves some physical work is using a simple toilet brush to unclog the pipes.
+Another method involving physical work is using a simple toilet brush to unclog the pipes.
 This method takes no time or prep; angle the bristles along the pipe’s edges and work your way into the bowl.

 Once you find the source of the clog, move the brush back and forth to break up the material until the water begins draining.
 Although this method alone is not always enough to completely clear up the blockage, it can still help loosen up at least a part of the clog.
-And as long as the water moves through the pipes, you can flush the material down the drain until the clog clears.
+If the water moves through the pipes, you can flush the material down the drain until the clog clears.

 Although using a vacuum hose may seem overkill, remember that the clog has been able to withstand all your efforts so far.
 To prepare the bowl for vacuuming, drain it so the vacuum will suck just the blocked material.

 Next, take the vacuum’s hose, wrap it with a rag or towel, and push it into the drain.
-This creates a tight seal that will allow the hose to pull with even more force.
+This creates a tight seal, allowing the hose to pull more forcefully.
 Turn on the vacuum, and it will begin sucking the organic material and other debris out of your water supply until the drain is unclogged.

-Unclogging a toilet is well and good, but how would you prevent it from happening in the first place?
+Unclogging a toilet is good, but how would you prevent it from happening in the first place?
 These are a few common reasons for a clogged toilet in many households.

-Using too much toilet papers can block the pipes, even if made from a flushable material.
-Although it may break down quickly, toilet papers can cause a build-up and clog further when a pre-existing blockage occurs.
+Using too much toilet paper, even if it is made from a flushable material, can block the pipes.
+Although it may break down quickly, toilet paper can cause a build-up and clog further when a pre-existing blockage occurs.

 Toilet fresheners placed inside the bowl or over the toilet’s rim often break down and fall into the pipe over time.
-Opt for a freshener in the toilet tank instead to avoid this.
-This way, there is no chance of getting into the toilet drains.
+To avoid this, opt for a freshener in the toilet tank instead.
+This way, there is no chance of it getting into the toilet drains.

 There are also many other ways to avoid a smelly toilet or drain without risking blockages.
-And we advise against using heavy chemical drain cleaners often and use a homemade drain cleaner instead.
+We advise against using heavy chemical drain cleaners often and instead use a homemade drain cleaner.

 Clogged toilets can be painful, with stubborn blockages that refuse to get unstuck.
 Hopefully, you will be better equipped to fix a blocked toilet next time.